amitxv/PC-Tuning/docs/configure-nvidia.md

 ## Lock GPU Clocks/P-State 0

 Force P-State 0 with the [registry key](https://github.com/djdallmann/GamingPCSetup/blob/master/CONTENT/RESEARCH/WINDRIVERS/README.md#q-is-there-a-registry-setting-that-can-force-your-display-adapter-to-remain-at-its-highest-performance-state-pstate-p0) below (reboot required).
 Ensure to change the driver key to suit your needs.
-To reduce power consumption while not in-game, consider using [limit-nvpstate](https://github.com/amitxv/limit-nvpstate).
+To reduce power consumption while your real-time application is not running, consider using [limit-nvpstate](https://github.com/amitxv/limit-nvpstate).

 - See [media/find-driver-key-example.png](/media/find-driver-key-example.png) to obtain the correct driver key in device manager